 - Utilize any existing definitions, practices, and reporting to determine eligible employees.
-Some members recommended defining eligible employees as any who receive a W-2 with wages subject to California Unemployment Insurance, and/or reportable as employees to the EDD (DE 6 or DE 9C).
-This would simplify the employer's administrative duties as well as provide a clean and clear definition as to who is an eligible employee. - Eligibility should be limited to those 18 and over to remove any issues regarding minors holding accounts, guardianship, etc.

-There were some opinions expressed on offering the program to all employees regardless of age, however they recognize that this could cause legal or other requirements, but requested the Board explore ways to include all employees, regardless of age, as the program matures. - Business owners should be eligible to participate if they are also an employee as prescribed above.
+Some members recommended defining eligible employees as any who receive a W-2 with wages subject to California Unemployment Insurance, and reportable as employees to the EDD such as the DE 9C quarterly tax reports-practices similar to the Oregon program.
+This would simplify the employer's administrative duties as well as provide a clean and clear definition as to who is an eligible employee. - Eligibility should be limited to those 18 and over to remove any issues regarding minors holding accounts, guardianship, etc. There were some opinions expressed on offering the program to all employees regardless of age, however they recognize that this could cause legal or other requirements, but requested the Board explore ways to include all employees, regardless of age, as the program matures. - Business owners should be eligible to participate if they are also an employee as prescribed above. - Use either a Social Security Number or Individual Tax Identification Number (ITIN) to verify a participant identity.